n5596/Cracking-the-Coding-Interview/Chapter 02: Linked Lists/readme.md

-## Chapter 2 of the Interview Questions section.
+## Chapter 2 of the Interview Questions section

 #### 1. Remove duplicates in a linked list: https://practice.geeksforgeeks.org/problems/remove-duplicates-from-an-unsorted-linked-list/1